 Health Care Delivery: Support the continued development of sustainable approaches to health care delivery and financing which have the following characteristics:

 • Acknowledges individual responsibility to improve health status;

 • Actively manages care to be efficient, affordable, high quality, and accessible – the right care, at the right price, in the right setting, without adversely affecting the private health insurance market;

-- Care is based on accurate information and data that are electronically accessible; support development of access to systems that make possible consumers’ comparison of health care cost and quality information.
+- Care is based on accurate information and data that are electronically accessible; support development of and access to systems that make possible consumers’ comparison of health care cost and quality information.

 • Allows employers and their agents, as well as government bodies, to negotiate contracts for lower cost plans that reward quality and improved health;